alt-javascript/config/README.md

 <a name="intro">Introduction</a>
 --------------------------------
-An extensible wrapper of the popular config package, supporting:
+An extensible config package, supporting the usage elements of Spring Boot and Node "config", including:
+- json, yaml and Java property files,
+- cascading values over-rides using, NODE_ENV, NODE_APP_INSTANCE and NODE_PROFILES_ACTIVE
 - placeholder resolution (or variable expansion),
-- encrypted values (via jasypt)
+- encrypted values (via jasypt),
+- environment variables (via config.get("env.MY_VAR"),
+- command line parameters (via config.get("argv.MY_ARG"), config.get("execArgv") & config.get("execPath"))
 - default (or fallback) values,
-- and optional asynchronous url fetching.
+- optional asynchronous url fetching,
+- and isomorphic import for in the browser (with window.location/url detection)

 <a name="usage">Usage</a>
 -------------------------

-To use the module, substitute the named {config} module export, in place of the popular [config](https://www.npmjs.com/package/config) default &ndash; note, we use named exports, because the module exports other useful classes as well.
+To use the module, substitute the named {config} module export, in place of the similar and popular [config](https://www.npmjs.com/package/config) default &ndash; note, we use named exports, because the module exports other useful classes as well.